yjg30737/pyqt-openai/README.md

 That will install the openai.

 ## TODO list
-* fine-tuning (with JSONL), Add the fine-tuned model in combo box <a href="https://github.com/yjg30737/pyqt-openai/tree/feature/fine-tuning">(branch)</a> - maybe i ditch this and use LlamaIndex instead because using fine-tuning costs a lot of money, if user used a paid account
-* support PyQt6, PySide2, PySide6 <a href="https://github.com/yjg30737/pyqt-openai/tree/feature/qtpy">(branch)</a>
+* redesign the right side bar
+* making prompt generator
+* supporting MidJourney
 * show the explanation of every model and terms related to AI (e.g. temperature, topp..)
-* show the left side bar to manage the past conversation <a href="https://github.com/yjg30737/pyqt-openai/tree/feature/leftsidebar">(branch)</a>
 * highlight the source (eventually)
-* make the itemClicked signal of a QListWidget be called only when the user clicks on the checkbox of a QListWidgetItem
-* saving the conversation data with json -> sql
-* using SQLAlchemy
+* using SQLAlchemy (maybe not)
 * show reason when the chat input is disabled for some reasons
 * add the basic example sources of making deep learning model with PyTorch (eventually)
 * support multiple language